NhatTanXT3/Wrist-Rehabilitation-device/README.md

 Firmware for the wrist joint rehabilitation
 + Using arduino pro micro
 + Encoder 400 pulse per revolution
-+ Spring displacement measured for a potentiometer
++ Spring displacement measured from a potentiometer